Heello/heello-php/README.md

 # About the Project

-The Heello API library provides simple full access to the Heello API.
+The Heello API library provides simple-to-use access to the Heello API and takes care of all the OAuth headaches for you.

 ## Dependencies